Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

-Ari Barell is a Visiting Research Fellow with the Harvard STS Program for the spring 2014 semester.
-During his stay, he will be work on a project entitled Science and State: Techno-Science and the Formation of Israel.
+Ari Barell is a Postdoctoral Fellow at The Jacques Loeb Centre for the History and Philosophy of the Life Sciences Ben-Gurion University.
+He was a Visiting Research Fellow with the Harvard STS Program for the spring 2014 semester.
+During his stay, he worked on a project entitled Science and State: Techno-Science and the Formation of Israel.
 This study will examine the relations that evolved between the emerging Israeli political center and the techno-scientific establishments in Israel’s early years.
 It will explore the role that science and technology have played in the formation and stabilization of the Israeli state, and the role that the state has played in their development.

 Ari’s forthcoming book Engineer-King: David Ben-Gurion, Science and Nation Building (2014), explores the views and policies of Israel’s first Prime Minister, Ben-Gurion (1886-1973) towards science and technology and his relations with scientists and experts.
 The book points out the profound and symbiotic relations that developed between Ben-Gurion and the scientists and experts and between the political system and the scientific establishments during the establishment of Israel.